 3. Have a conference with the program head and/or a designated representative to discuss and review a) personal or professional factors which may have an influence in the student’s success; and b) academic or professional activities in which student may have undertaken since the interruption of the program.

 Decisions on readmission will depend on this criteria and upon the availability of a clinical slot in the desired class.
 Normally, students will be notified of readmission four to six weeks before the requested admission date, except in situations where there are mitigating circumstances.

 A Virginia law may affect an individual’s ability to find employment in certain settings as a Licensed Practical Nurse.
 Effective July 1, 1992, licensed nursing home and similar organizations are prohibited from hiring persons who have been convicted of certain criminal acts.
 A criminal background check and drug screen are required.

-Financial Requirements: In addition to the usual college tuition and fees, the nursing program requires: Uniforms, Books, Liability Insurance, CPR certification, and program designated achievement tests.
+Financial Requirements: In addition to the usual college tuition and fees, the nursing program requires: Uniforms, Books, Liability Insurance, CPR and HIPAA certification, and program designated achievement tests.

 Clinical Contracts: Individual contracts are in effect with each affiliate clinical agency and these contracts differ in requirements made of students.
 The general stipulations are as follows:

 1. Clinical agencies reserve the right to dismiss a student from their agency at any time with any due cause.
 This will be done with advance notice except in an emergency.

 2. Students must be in proper uniform whenever in the clinical facility.

 3. Students must adhere to the established policies of the clinical facilities.